-Today, media and entertainment enterprises are navigating some of the biggest shifts ever witnessed in technology, culture and business models–from adoption to preference, from fragmented audiences to convergent industries, from emerging economies to game-changing new players.
+Today, media and entertainment enterprises are navigating some of the most significant shifts ever witnessed in technology, culture, and business models–from adoption to preference, from fragmented audiences to convergent industries, from emerging economies to game-changing new players.

-Embracing technology and business forces that create this shift will help tomorrow’s enterprises lead the ‘digital evolution’ and stay strong–creatively and financially.
+Embracing technology and business forces that create this shift will help tomorrow’s enterprises lead the ‘digital evolution’ and stay healthy–creatively and financially.

 Challenges and opportunities

 Consumer insight and understanding: With increased industry fragmentation and consumer maturity, today’s trends could be tomorrow’s mainstays.
-There’s a thin line between redundant and relevant–which calls for powerful analytics to predict the ‘where, what and why’ of consumer needs.
-Analytics empower enterprises with business-impacting information about the right demographics and consumer behavior patterns to plan their strategies for increased profitability and market share.
+There’s a thin line between redundant and relevant–which calls for powerful analytics to predict the ‘where what and why’ of consumer needs.
+Analytics empowers enterprises with business-impacting information about the right demographics and consumer behavior patterns to plan their strategies for increased profitability and market share.